SomeWeekendReading/someweekendreading.github.io/quotes.md

 - "Stupidity is always a capital crime when Nature is the judge.
 We can and should do better than Nature."
 - "If you find yourself in a race to the bottom, let the other guy win."
+- "Once you identify the side with the Nazis, pick the other side."